Laddow Rocks walk to Black Hill from Crowden is a great quieter route in the Peak District.

 You’re now on the official Pennine Way trail and will remain on it all the way to Black Hill.

-For now, continue following the path upwards, this is the toughest part of the hike since you ascend quite quickly over a short section.
-You’ll cross quite a few little streams, handy if it’s a hot day to cool off!
+For now, continue following the path upwards, this is the toughest part of the hike since you ascend quickly over a short section.
+You’ll cross quite a few streams, handy if it’s a hot day to cool off!

 Be sure to stop for the views here and remember to look behind you as well as they are equally beautiful in both directions!